The prominent ridge of emission featured in

 10 light-years following the

 curve of the cosmic pelican's head and neck.

-The Pelican Nebula itself, also known as IC 5070,
+The Pelican Nebula, itself cataloged as IC 5070, is about

 To find it, look northeast of bright